John Chapman (screenwriter)

 John Roy Chapman (27 May 1927 – 3 September 2001) was a British actor, playwright and screenwriter, known for his collaborations with Ray Cooney.

 Biography

 Early life

 Born in Acton, John Chapman was the nephew of the actor Edward Chapman; his own father was an engineer.
 His brother, Paul Chapman, became an actor.

 John Chapman trained at RADA, and made his acting debut in Enid Bagnold's National Velvet in 1946.

 Early career

 Initially a stage manager and understudy at the Whitehall Theatre for the first two years of Reluctant Heroes, the first Whitehall farce, he subsequently spent a few years in weekly rep before returning to Brian Rix's company with his first play.
 Dry Rot (1954), which is about dishonest bookmakers, had a four-year run with 1,475 performances.
 Ray Cooney joined the cast in 1956 and first met the author at this time.
 Chapman followed this production with Simple Spymen (1958), which was staged 1,404 times over a three-year run.

+Chapman also wrote screenplays for Rix.